mungofrost/PressureCalc/README.md

 # PressureCalc

+Python 2.7 branch.
+Works on python 2.7, not going to be maintained but possibly useful.

 Uses Vinet equation of state for pressure calculations for DAC work

 PfV.py calculates the pressure given a volume, inputs are either "element" "volume" or "element" "h" "k" "l" "d" for fcc or bcc crystal systems.